maurovm/thesis_template/README.md

 If you want to compile your "*main LaTeX source file*" from the command line, you can use the script [compile_document.sh](compile_document.sh) provided in this repository.
 This script only works in a Linux or macOS system.
-For example, to compile the sample 4YP report document, you will execute the following command in the terminal:
+For example, to compile the sample 4YP report, you will execute the following command in the terminal:

 ```shell
 $ ./compile_document.sh  sample_4yp_report.tex